Recover From Betrayal

 The following week, Hayley still felt that something was amiss.
 I asked Mike directly about the affair again, and this time, he admitted to having an emotional affair.
 This confession was a relief for Hayley, as it validated her feelings, but it also opened up a flood of anger, betrayal, and sadness.

 Over the coming weeks, we worked together to repair their relationship.
 Mike shared how his affair had started out innocently, as he felt disconnected and even displaced by the arrival of their daughter.
-He didn’t feel seen or heard, and while I validated his feelings, I also made it clear that **this breach of trust was unacceptable.

 Just as things were beginning to improve, a crisis struck.

-Hayley discovered a text message from the woman with whom Mike had been having the emotional affair.
+Hayley discovered a text message from the woman with whom Mike had been having an emotional affair.
 She now had evidence that he hadn’t been fully honest.
 In an emergency session the next day, Mike admitted to a physical affair as well.
-Hayley was heartbroken but determined to save their marriage, while Mike was unsure but willing to continue therapy.

 We worked through this turning point with clear steps to rebuild their relationship: